Holyoke Richardsonian Train Station is bounded by Lyman, Bower, Mosher, and Canal Streets. This is an outside sidewalk tour.

 The administration building of the Holyoke Water Power Company is on this city block of Canal Street.
 It was built in 1871 as a Second Empire style building.
 In the early 1880s the French roof was raised off of the 1 story building and a second floor added.
 In the late 1880s a side and back addition were made.

 The Second Baptist Church was built here in 1855 as a meeting house.
 In 1863 a fire destroyed the meeting house.
 In the new church, exterior was clad in brick and the steeple was 50 feet high.
 It was dedicated April 20 1865.
 Another Second Baptist Church was built on Appleton Street.
-The cornerstone was laid August 9 1884 and the church was dedicated October 20 1885.
+LINK The cornerstone was laid August 9 1884 and the church was dedicated October 20 1885.
 This Second Baptist Church at the juncture of Main and Canal was to remain part of the church system as a mission church.

 The parish of the Holy Rosary Church met at the Second Baptist Church during 1886 and 1887.
 The Rosary Church was built on Mosher Street in 1888.
 The life of the Second Baptist Church at Main and Canal since by 1895 it had been removed.
 The church was removed in the 1880s or 1890s so that a building that faced onto Mosher Street could be expanded.